-If you plan to study in another country in terms of your studies in Germany you will need other liability insurance which covers your stay abroad.
+If you plan to study in another country in Germany, you will need other liability insurance that covers your stay abroad.

 Moreover, liability insurance is even mandatory for the Erasmus exchange, as well as for internships abroad.
 Your insurance must pay for all unexpected damages during these programs.

-The biggest insurance company for International students DR.WALTER has the solution for you – Protrip World liability insurance.
-This insurance is made especially for exchange students, trainees, Erasmus students, and also language students.
+One of the biggest insurance companies for international students, DR.WALTER, has the solution for you – Protrip World liability insurance.
+This insurance is made especially for exchange students, trainees, Erasmus, and language students.

-It is valid worldwide and provides high insurance compensations and comprehensive protection.
+It’s valid worldwide and provides high insurance compensation and full protection.
 So you don’t have to worry while studying abroad and exploring a new country.

 With Protrip world, your rented property is insured too.
 Whether you stay in a hotel, hostel, rental apartment, or student residence: all damages which occur there are covered by this liability insurance.

-Furthermore, all resulting financial losses incurred on these rented buildings, living spaces, and other privately rented property are insured up to 1 million EUR.
+Furthermore, all resulting financial losses incurred on these rented buildings, living spaces, and other privately rented properties are insured for up to 1 million EUR.